Ministry Bursary Awards

 What are the Ecclesiastical Ministry Bursary Awards?

-Ecclesiastical’s MBA grants are awarded to individual clergy in the Anglican Church in England, Scotland, Wales, Ireland, and Europe.
+Ecclesiastical’s Ministry Bursary Awards (MBA) grants are awarded to individual clergy in the Anglican Church in England, Scotland, Wales, Ireland, and Europe.
 The grants are open to Ministers, Archdeacons, Bishops, Deans, and Assistants1.

 The MBAs can help you breathe life into your ministerial development in ways that enrich both you and the wider church.
 The experience of a sabbatical can be life-changing for individual clergy and have a long-lasting impact on your congregation and community.